Jon-Vii/precourse-materials/terminal/answers/myanswer.md

 ### What is the difference between Terminal, Console, Shell, and Command Line?
 To add to the previous answer, a Shell is an extension of the CLI environment adding new features and functionality.

+## GIT Basics

+### What is git?
+Git is version control, which is important.

+### What are the top commands?
+What do they do?
+1. git init: initializes existing directory as a Git repo.

+2. git clone [url]: retrieve a repository from a URL.

+3. git add [file]: adds a file to staging.

+4. git status: shows modified files in working directory, staged for next commit.

+5. git reset [file]: unstage a file while retaining the changes in working directory.

+6. git branch: list all branches

+7. git branch [branch-name]: creates new branch at current commit

+8. git checkout: switch to another branch and check it out into working directory.

+9. git merge [branch]: merge the specified branch history into current one.

+10. git push [alias] [branch]: transmit local branch change to remote repo branch

+11. git merge [alias]/[branch]: merge remote branch into current branch to update it

+12. git rebase [branch]: apply any commits of current branch ahead of specified one.

+13. git reset --hard [commit]: clear staging area, rewrite working tree from specified comit.

+14. git stash: Save modified and staged changes.

+15. git rm [file]: delete file from project and stage removal from commit

+16. git mv [existing-path] [new-path]

+### How do you open a PR?
+You can open a PR for a branch on Github/Gitlabs, it's quite intuitive.